data-tangles/adguardhome-public/README.md

 Steps to run:

-> Copy the compose file to your Docker host and rename the file to docker-compose.yml
+- Copy the compose file to your Docker host and rename the file to docker-compose.yml
-> Edit the values under Environment:TZ and volumes: to match your locale and storage setup
+- Edit the values under Environment:TZ and volumes: to match your locale and storage setup
-> Run docker-compose up
+- Run docker-compose up

+The original setup is availabe at: https://github.com/AdguardTeam/AdGuardHome/wiki/Docker